ilyass-afkir/repair-pilot/README.md

-# Motivation
+# 🛠️ REPAIR PILOT
-This program "AI-based assistance system for product repair and redesign" was developed during my time as a reseach assistant.
-The goal is to
+Repair Pilot is an assistance system that can analyze repair data to enhance product developemnt decisions.

 # Usage
 If you want to try it out, you frst need to generate the coorect data youself, since I cat provide you with high cnfidnetal company data.
 In general you eed to csv files: kopf.csv and pos.csv